rob-lynch/rob-lynch.github.io/_pages/resume.md

 * Defined an escalation and support model via an L4/L5 on-call PagerDuty rotation.
 * Implemented a living "Team Working Agreement" to encapsulate what's needed for success as a distributed team.
-* Enforced 100% Security Assessment coverage for all engineering work.
+* Enforced Security Assessment and Change Management requirements for all eligible engineering work.
 * Ensured no slippage in the customer communicated release calendar of ECOM (The CC monolith).

 ### Lead Member Of Technical Staff - May 2018 to October 2020